 Figure 3.
-Overview of pipeline for chemical features generation.
-For Christian.
+Chemical features generation pipeline.

 Identifiers are converted to PubChem CIDs using webchem//ref.

 SMILES and molecular properties on PubChem are generated from CIDs using webchem.

 Acceptors that have been given as conjugate bases are converted to acids by finding CO- using RDKit and converting to COH, then finding the CIDs that correspond to the updated SMILES.
 Step 1 and 2 are then repeated once to account for the changes.